Work continues at potentially failing dam near Oxford, Mississippi

 | Weather and flood warnings →

-If that sinkhole does grown, it could create a space where water could come through and wash out the dam, sending large volumes of water into nearby neighborhoods.
+If that sinkhole does grow, it could create a space where water could come through and wash out the dam, sending large volumes of water into nearby neighborhoods.

 Officials said they will be on the scene for at least the next week to sort out the problem.
 If there is a significant increase in water, they will bring in more equipment and take necessary measures.
-They will be on the scene for the next week to get the water levels down so the homeowner’s association can install new pipes.
+Once the water levels are down, the homeowner’s association can install new pipes.

+“The plan is to have them in place in the next couple of weeks to assure that is safe for years and years to come,” said Dave.

 Levees like the one in Tara Estates have a 25-30 year shelf life, and the neighborhood knew this one is near the end of its cycle.McKercher said the residents were already planning on fixing it anyway, and already had a pipe on site.